 - Optional ingredients: corn tortillas, chopped onion, minced fresh cilantro and lime wedges

-- In a 6-qt. electric pressure cooker, select saute setting, and adjust for normal heat.
-Heat oil.
+- In a 6-qt. electric pressure cooker, select saute setting and adjust for normal heat.
+Add oil.
 Add pork cubes and sausage.
 Cook and stir until browned.
 Remove pork and sausage; drain.
 Return meats to pressure cooker.

 - Add next 12 ingredients.
 Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high, and set time for 10 minutes.
+Select manual setting; adjust pressure to high and set time for 10 minutes.
 When finished cooking, allow pressure to naturally release for 5 minutes, then quick-release any remaining pressure according to manufacturer's directions.
 If desired, serve with tortillas, onion, cilantro and lime wedges.
-Yield: 8 servings (2 quarts).

 I don't like hominy and have been resisting trying posole.
 However, since I love my Instant Pot and am trying new recipes, decided that this looked good.
 Well, it was even better than it looked in the photo and so easy.
 I will use less broth next time and less jalapeno if I use the Cajun Anduoille.
 The flavor was great and my husband doesn't want me to change a thing.
 Thank you, thank you, thank you for a great recipe and making me change my mind about hominy - at least in this dish.